Germany: Man detained over Lidl mail bomb | DW | 20.02.2021

 Prosecutors said on Thursday that a 100-member special commission has been set up to investigate the attacks.

-Germany's food federation has warned its members to remain vigilant when receiving post, the German Press Agency reported.
+Germany's food federation has warned its members to remain vigilant when receiving post, the German press agency DPA reported.

 mvb/mm(dpa, AFP)